 The above example will deliver the notification to all configured workspaces that have a channel named 'general'.

-To send a notification to one particular workspace and channel, you can specify the workspace name:
+To send a notification to one particular workspace and channel or workspace and user, you can specify the workspace name:

 You can also specify multiple teams and channels with the